zlu883/noodel-js/CONTRIBUTING.md

 ## Roadmap
 Some planned features/enhancements for the future include, but not limited to:
 - Add more tests (test coverage is quite bad at the moment...)
-- Options for layout orientation (right to left, top to bottom, etc)
 - Options for "docking" the trunk and branches to the edge of the canvas
 - Options for changing the focal position
 - Content overflow detection